Integrable Deformations of Sigma Models: Bibliography and generalisations

 The YB deformation of the PCM for general group $\grp{G}$~\eqref{eq:ybdefgen} was constructed in~\cite{Klimcik:2002zj} and the existence of a Lax connection encoding its equations of motion was shown in~\cite{Klimcik:2008eq}.
-YB deformations are so-called since they depend on a solution of the (m)cYBe.
-While the full classification of such solutions is rather involved, solutions to the mcYBe have been classified for simple Lie algebras over $\Complex$~\cite{Belavin:1982,Belavin:1984}.
-Classifications of the cYBe have also been carried out for low-rank simple Lie algebras over $\Complex$ including, for example, $\alg{sl}(2,\Complex)$ and $\alg{sl}(3,\Complex)$~\cite{Ogievetsky:1992ph,Stolin:1991a}.
-Let us also note that YB deformations based on the Drinfel'd-Jimbo solution~\cite{Drinfeld:1985rx,Jimbo:1985zk} of the mcYBe~\eqref{eq:djcomplex} are often called $\eta$ deformations in the literature.
+YB deformations are so called since they depend on a solution to the (m)cYBe.
+While the full classification of such solutions is rather involved, antisymmetric solutions to the mcYBe have been classified for simple Lie algebras over $\Complex$~\cite{Belavin:1982,Belavin:1984}.
+Classifications of antisymmetric solutions to the cYBe have also been carried out for low-rank simple Lie algebras over $\Complex$, including, for example, $\alg{sl}(2,\Complex)$ and $\alg{sl}(3,\Complex)$~\cite{Ogievetsky:1992ph,Stolin:1991a}.
+YB deformations based on the Drinfel'd-Jimbo solution~\cite{Drinfeld:1985rx,Jimbo:1985zk} of the mcYBe~\eqref{eq:djcomplex} are often called $\eta$ deformations in the literature.

 The YB deformation of the PCM can be generalised to include the WZ term to give the YB deformation of the PCWZM for general group $\grp{G}$.
-First constructed in~\cite{Delduc:2014uaa} for the Drinfel'd-Jimbo solution of the mcYBe, in~\cite{Klimcik:2019kkf} the model was written in the compact form
+First constructed in~\cite{Delduc:2014uaa} for the Drinfel'd-Jimbo solution to the mcYBe, in~\cite{Klimcik:2019kkf} the model was written in the compact form

 It was shown in~\cite{Hoare:2020mpv} that this action defines an integrable deformation of the PCWZM for any antisymmetric operator $\mathcal{R}$ that satisfies the (m)cYBe if the Lie algebras $\alg{h}_\pm \equiv \im(\mathcal{R} \pm c)$ are solvable.
 It turns out that not all antisymmetric solutions of the (m)cYBe can be used to deform the PCWZM and an additional cohomological condition needs to be satisfied.
-While solvable $\alg{h}_\pm$ is sufficient for this condition to be satisfied, it is not clear if it is also necessary.
+While solvable $\alg{h}_\pm$ is sufficient for this to be the case, it has not been proven that it is also necessary.
 The Lax connection of the YB deformation of the PCWZM~\eqref{eq:ybpcwzm} is

 The limit in which the WZ term vanishes and we recover the YB deformation of the PCM~\eqref{eq:ybdefgen} is given by setting